SatSea/KeyBoard-Emulator/README.md

 ## License

-### This project is licensed under the [MIT license](./LICENSE.txt), except for the files listed below which are licensed under the Apache 2.0 license.
+### This project is licensed under the [MIT license](./LICENSE.txt), except for the files listed below which are licensed under the Apache 2.0 license

 ### Files licensed under Apache 2.0